 (2) Represents the difference, as of the date of exercise, between the option price and the fair market value of the shares of Common Stock acquired.

-(3) The Company accepted the resignation of Robert K. Weiler, effective January 3, 1991, as its President, Chief Operating Officer and Director.
-All options granted to Mr. Weiler, covering 125,000 shares, were cancelled at such time.
+(3) The Company accepted the resignation of Stephen D. Pelletier, effective November 1, 1991, as its Vice President of Engineering and Chief Technical Officer.